 Condemnation in this context refers to eternal damnation.
 It is reserved for those who do not believe in Messiah.
-However, the body will be brought into the Lord's presence at the Rapture, and faith in Messiah qualifies one for entry into the body.
+On the other hand, the body will be brought into the Lord's presence at the Rapture, and later, into Heaven.
 If all believers are baptized into the body, and all unbelievers are condemned to Hell, it is inescapable that entry to the body is solely and exclusively by faith in Messiah.

 We know that the body of Messiah is distinct from Israel for a number of reasons.
 Here are a few:

-Uncircumcision by that which is called the Circumcision [the Jews] in the flesh made by hands; 12. and that at that time you were without Messiah, being aliens from the
+who are called Uncircumcision by that which is called the Circumcision [the Jews] in the flesh made by hands; 12. and that at that time you were without Messiah, being aliens from

 made near by the blood of Messiah.
 14. For He is our peace, He making us both one, and He has broken down the middle wall of partition between us, 15. having abolished in His